 COVID-19 has provided a challenge to our business, particularly during the high-intensity first deployment of KidneyIntelX in the Mount Sinai Health System.
-During our fiscal second quarter both New York State and Mount Sinai reinstated COVID-19 surge protocols which set specific guidelines for prioritization of resources and introducing restrictions to combat infection spread.
-We have also seen potential KidneyIntelX patients hesitate to visit treating clinicians and blood collection stations necessary to conduct testing.
+During our fiscal third quarter, both New York State and Mount Sinai continued COVID-19 surge protocols which set specific guidelines for prioritization of resources and introduced restrictions to combat infection spread.

-Fortunately with vaccinations now underway, we anticipate that these restrictions will be temporary with impact on business operations declining over the next several months.
+Fortunately, with vaccinations now underway, we anticipate that these restrictions will continue to be relaxed.

-We have approximately doubled the size of our employee headcount since our listing on Nasdaq in July 2020.
-Many key personnel have been hired using only Zoom conference with no in-person interviews.
-These personnel have continued to work remotely through the course of the first KidneyIntelX implementation and expanding deployment.
-While we believe our team has performed admirably and maintained a high level of productivity, the ultimate effects of virtual operation remain unknown.
-We have elected to participate in the social security deferral program offered under the Coronavirus Aid, Relief, and Economic Security Act, whereby we can defer payment of the employer portion of all social security taxes that would otherwise be payable from April 15, 2020 through December 31, 2020.
-Payment of the deferred amount is due 50% on December 31, 2021 and 50% on December 31, 2022.
+We have more than doubled our employee headcount since our listing on Nasdaq in July 2020.
+Many key personnel have been hired using only Zoom conference, though we have recently resumed in-person interviews.
+Many of our employees worked remotely through the course of the first KidneyIntelX implementation and expanded deployment.
+While we believe our team has performed admirably and maintained a high level of productivity, the ultimate effects of possible extended virtual operation remain unknown.

-We anticipate COVID-19 will have substantially less impact on our ability to scale KidneyIntelX implementation and testing in fiscal 2022 as compared to fiscal 2021.
+We anticipate COVID-19 will have substantially less impact on our ability to scale KidneyIntelX implementation and testing in fiscal 2022 as compared with fiscal 2021.